TABLE OF CONTENT

 When embedding images into SVG logos, keep these practices in mind:

-Pattern Fills External References Link to separate files for reusable patterns
+Raster Elements Use sparingly for small, essential elements Pattern Fills Link to separate files for reusable patterns Gradients Define within SVG for consistent rendering

 For logos with raster elements, our vectorizer can convert suitable parts to vector paths.
 This ensures your logos remain scalable and display consistently across devices and browsers, all while keeping file sizes manageable.
 These settings align seamlessly with artboard and color management workflows.